openedx/edx-django-utils/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Changelog record added
 - [ ] Documentation updated (not only docstrings)
 - [ ] Commits are squashed
-- [ ] PR author is listed in AUTHORS

 **Post merge:**
 - [ ] Create a tag
 - [ ] Check new version is pushed to PyPi after tag-triggered build is finished.
 - [ ] Delete working branch (if not needed anymore)

 **Author concerns:**

 List any concerns about this PR - inelegant solutions, hacks, quick-and-dirty implementations, concerns about migrations, etc.